filipkunc/MeshMaker/README.markdown

-# Welcome to OpenGL Editor
+# Welcome to MeshMaker

 ## License

-This project is under MIT license.
+MeshMaker is under MIT license.
 You find it in file "LICENSE.TXT".

+MeshMaker contains:

-OpenGL Editor contains [RapidXml parser](http://rapidxml.sourceforge.net/) from Marcin Kalicinski.
-RapidXml parser is also under [MIT license](http://rapidxml.sourceforge.net/license.txt).
+ * [RapidXml parser](http://rapidxml.sourceforge.net/) from Marcin Kalicinski, also under MIT license.
+ * C++ port of [csg.js](https://github.com/evanw/csg.js) from Evan Wallace, also under MIT license.

 ## About

-OpenGL Editor is very basic modeling tool focused on low poly modeling with triangles.
+MeshMaker is very basic modeling tool focused on low poly modeling with triangles.
-Currently Mesh class is being re-implemented in Mesh2 for faster modeling operations and easier implementation of advanced features (subdivision, splitting, extrusion, ...).

 ## Screenshots